 This market is managed through the CoveredCA website, www.coveredca.com, where one can register, disclose required personal and financial information, compare plans, and enroll in coverage.
 Enrollment support is available from CoveredCA representatives, some insurance brokers, and registered navigators.
 To find out if you qualify for assistance, click here to use CoveredCA’s Shop and Compare tool.
-NOTE: If you do not qualify for assistance, but still enroll through CoveredCA, you may qualify for a subsidy if income drops below 600% of the poverty line during the year.
+NOTE: If you do not qualify for assistance, but still enroll through CoveredCA, you may qualify for a subsidy if income changes and/or you meet new assistance guidelines.

 The other marketplace is called the private market or “off exchange” market, where coverage can be obtained directly from an insurance carrier.
 There is no financial assistance available in this market.
 As a result, less information is required in the application, making the process much simpler.
 Also, some carriers offer only certain types of plans in the CoveredCA market, while others have chosen not to participate at all.
 The result is that more carrier choices and plan options are available in the private market in some areas.
 For those who don’t qualify for financial assistance and are not likely to in the coming year, or those who prefer not to enroll through CoveredCA, we recommend enrolling through the Private marketplace.

 After careful consideration OnlyHealthInsurance has concluded that the best way we